Why People Love Chanhassen, Minnesota

 Reservations were eliminated, but today the local Sioux maintain several successful businesses, including:

-The Sioux Nation has also installed wind turbines as a wind farm to successfully access alternative energy since 2009.
+The Sioux Nation has also installed wind turbines to initiate a successful wind farm to access alternative energy since 2009.

 - Rosemount Inc.